valtlfelipe/hedit/README.md

 ---

-## ⬇️ Installation & Usage (macOS)
+## ⬇️ Installation & Usage (macOS & Linux)

-Since this application is not yet signed, you'll need to follow these steps to open it on macOS:
+Since this application is not yet signed, you'll need to follow these steps to open it:

+### macOS:
 1.  **Download the latest `.dmg` or `.app` file** from the [Releases page](https://github.com/valtlfelipe/hedit/releases) (link will be updated once releases are available).
 2.  **Drag the application** to your Applications folder.
 3.  **Right-click** on the `Hedit.app` icon in your Applications folder.